kkarsten62/QMapShack.AppImage/README.md

 * When already using a stable QMapShack version it is advice to **backup** the existing personal QMapShack data (Tracks, Routes, DBs, etc.) prior for using QMapShack.AppImage.
 Do not forget to save your setting files also:

 		cp -r ~/.config/QLandkarte ~/.config/QLandkarte.bak

+* The Docker daemon binds to a Unix socket instead of a TCP port.
+By default that Unix socket is owned by the user `root` and other users can only access it using `sudo`.
+The Docker daemon always runs as the `root` user.
+So please be carefull in using with root access rights (sudo).
+See <https://docs.docker.com/engine/install/linux-postinstall/> for more details.
 ## Using a ready to go one-click QMapshack.AppImage
 If you prefer to use an already build QMapshack.AppImage executable file based on one of the latest development commits you can download it from here.
-No further installation is required then - have fun with QMapshack.AppImage.
+No further installation is required then - *have fun with QMapshack.AppImage*.
 # Installation
 ## Install Docker
 Details about Docker and the installation steps for the wide range of Linux distribution can be found here: